-It happens to every radio station, and chances are, it’s going on right now at yours.
+It happens to every radio station.
 Clutter Creep happens, little by little.
-Over time, the station is full of stuff that doesn’t need to be there.
+Over time, the station becomes full of stuff that doesn’t need to be there.
 That’s why I recommend program directors step back and re-evaluate everything on the air regularly.
-Zero Based Programming is a useful tool to fix small programming problems before they become big ones.
+Zero-based Programming is a useful tool to fix small programming problems before they become big.

 In this article, I explained how to apply the principle of zero-based programming to analyze and fine-tune the station.
 Including: